 What will you learn: The workshop will develop educators’ capacity to help kids learn to think and act as an inventor while developing a solution to a real-world problem.
 The workshop includes strategies for the effective use of JV InvenTeam activity guides made available free of charge on our website here.

-Cost: Registration is $1,500 per participant and includes food (breakfast and lunch) and workshop materials.
+Cost: Registration is $1,500 per participant and includes lunch and workshop materials.